It’s estimated that two million domestic animals travel on commercial flights each year. In the US, that’s 6% of all pets.

 3. American Airlines

-Travelling to the United States, Canada, Mexico, Central America, Colombia and the Caribbean, cats are permitted.
+Traveling to the United States, Canada, Mexico, Central America, Colombia, and the Caribbean, cats are permitted.

 Cats must be eight weeks old to fly, and the flight must be less than twelve hours.

 Ten years ago, 41 out of 97 in-flight animal deaths happened aboard Delta Airlines.
 True, Delta carries more animals than their competitors, but the resulting PR backlash was enough to change things for the better.
 By 2018, that figure was down to 4 (out of 21).
 So, despite the initial bad press, your cat is in safe hands with Delta.

 Delta also has the most generous size restrictions for animals in the cabin.
 While most cat owners won’t see the benefit (cats meet the pet size requirements of almost any airline,) it’s still a factor to consider.
 Is your cat likely to be skittish in the sight of a Doberman under the seat in front?